TriplePanicLabs/grindurus-protocol/README.md

 ## grethShare Parameters
 - `grethGrinderShareNumerator`: Share of the grinder reward allocated to the grinder (e.g., 80%).
-- `grethReserveShareNumerator`: Share allocated to the reserve (e.g., 15%).
+- `grethReserveShareNumerator`: Share allocated to the reserve (e.g., 10%).
-- `grethPoolOwnerShareNumerator`: Share allocated to the pool owner (e.g., 2%).
+- `grethPoolOwnerShareNumerator`: Share allocated to the pool owner (e.g., 5%).
-- `grethRoyaltyReceiverShareNumerator`: Share allocated to the royalty receiver (e.g., 3%).
+- `grethRoyaltyReceiverShareNumerator`: Share allocated to the royalty receiver (e.g., 5%).

 ## Royalty Parameters
 - `royaltyNumerator`: Total royalty share of the profits (e.g., 20%).
 - `poolOwnerShareNumerator`: Share of profits allocated to the pool owner (e.g., 80%).
-- `royaltyReceiverShareNumerator`: Share of the royalty allocated to the royalty receiver.
+- `royaltyReceiverShareNumerator`: Share of the royalty allocated to the royalty receiver. (e.g., 10%)
-- `royaltyReserveShareNumerator`: Share allocated to the reserve.
+- `royaltyReserveShareNumerator`: Share allocated to the reserve on GRETH (e.g., 5%).
-- `royaltyGrinderShareNumerator`: Share allocated to the last grinder.
+- `royaltyOwnerShareNumerator`: Share allocated to the owner of protocol. (e.g., 5%)

 ## Parameter Changes
-### Owner-only updates:
+### Owner-only functions:
-- `setBaseURI`: Update the metadata base URI.
+- `setPoolsNFTLens(address _poolsNFTLens)`: set PoolsNFTLens address
+- `setGrinderAI(address _grinderAI)`: set GrinderAI address
+- `setMinDeposit(address token, uint256 _minDeposit)`: set minimal deposit
+- `setMaxDeposit(address token, uint256 _maxDeposit)`: set maximal deposit
+- `setRoyaltyPriceInitNumerator(uint16 _royaltyPriceInitNumerator)`: set royalty price init numerator
-- `setRoyaltyPriceShares`: Adjust royalty price shares.
+- `setRoyaltyPriceShares(...)`: Adjust royalty price shares.
-- `setGRETHShares`: Adjust greth share distributions.
+- `setGRETHShares(...)`: Adjust GRETH share distributions.
-- `setRoyaltyShares`: Modify royalty distribution shares.
+- `setRoyaltyShares(...)`: Adjust royalty distribution shares.
-- `setTokenCap` and `setMinDeposit`: Configure deposit limits.
-- `setStrategyFactory`: List new strategies.

-### Strategiest updates:
-- `setStrategyStopped`: Enable or disable strategies.

-## Strategy Listing
-- Register new strategy factories using `setStrategyFactory`.
-- Associated with a unique `strategyId`.
+- `transferOwnership(address payable newOwner)` transfer ownership to `newOwner`.
+Require that `newOwner` call this function with same parameter
+- `setStrategyFactory(address _strategyFactory)` set strategyFactory.
+Under the hood it instantiate strategyFactoryId
+- `setStrategyStopped(uint16 strategyId, bool _isStrategyStopped)`: stops and unstops deployment of strategy
+- `execute(address target, uint256 value, bytes memory data)`: execute any transaction

 ## Mint Process
-- Use `mint` to create a new pool:
+- Use `mint` or `mintTo` to create a new isolated strategy pool:
-  1. Specify `strategyId`, `quoteToken`, `baseToken`, and initial deposit.
+  1. Specify `strategyId`, `quoteToken`, `baseToken`, and initial amount of `quoteToken`.
-  2. Deploy strategy contract.
+  2. Call to StrategyFactory, that deploys ERC1967Proxy with implementation of Strategy.
-  3. Mint corresponding NFT.
+  3. Mint corresponding NFT bounded to deployed ERC1967Proxy.
-  4. Set royalty price for the pool.
+  4. Quote Token transfers from msg.sender to PoolsNFT
+  5. Call `deposit` on `Strategy` as gateway

 ## Deposit Process
-- Approved depositors can:
-  1. Call `deposit` with quote token amount.
-  2. Tokens are transferred, approved, and added to pool balance.
-  3. Deposit limits are enforced.
+- Deposits `quoteToken` to strategy pool with `poolId`
+  1. Checks that msg.sender is depositor of `poolId`
+  2. Check that `quoteTokenAmount` is in bounds of minDeposit < quoteTokenAmount < maxDeposit
+  3. Quote Token transfers from msg.sender to PoolsNFT
+  4. Call `deposit` on `Strategy` as gateway

+## Deposit2 Process
+- Deposits `baseToken` with specified `baseTokenPrice` to strategy pool with `poolId`
+  1. Checks that msg.sender is depositor of `poolId`
+  2. `baseToken` transfers from msg.sender to PoolsNFT
+  3. Call `deposit2` on `Strategy` as gateway

+## Deposit3 Process
+- Deposits `quoteToken` to strategy pool with `poolId` when pool has sufficient unrealized loss
+  1. Checks that msg.sender is depositor of `poolId`
+  2. `quoteToken` transfers from msg.sender to PoolsNFT
+  3. Call `deposit3` on `Strategy` as gateway

 ## Withdraw Process
-- Pool owners can:
-  - Withdraw quote tokens via `withdraw`.
-  - Limited to current quote token balance.
+- Withdraw `quoteToken` from strategy pool with `poolId`
+  1. Checks that msg.sender is owner of `poolId`
+  2. Call `withdraw` on `Strategy` as gateway

 ## Exit Process
-- Owners exit strategies via `exit`:
-  1. Withdraw all assets.
-  2. Transfer NFT to royalty receiver or protocol owner.
+- Withdraw all liquidity of `quoteToken` and `baseToken` from strategy pool with `poolId`
+  1. Checks that msg.sender is owner of `poolId`
+  2. Call `exit` on `Strategy` as gateway

+## Set agent Process
+- Sets agent of msg.sender

 ## Rebalance of Pools Process
-- Owners or agents can:
-  1. Transfer base tokens from both pools.
-  2. Redistribute evenly between pools.
+- Rebalance of funds of two different strategy pools `poolId0` and `poolId1` with portions `rebalance0` + `rebalance0`
+  1. Checks that owners of `poolId0` and `poolId1` are equal
+  2. Checks that msg.sender is agent of `poolId0` and `poolId1`.
+Owner of pool can be agent
+  3. Call `beforeRebalance` on pools with `poolId0` and `poolId1`
+  4. PoolsNFT receives `baseToken` from `poolId0` and `poolId1`
+  5. Rebalance funds
+  6. PoolsNFT approve transfer of `baseToken`
+  7. Call `afterRebalance` on pools with `poolId0` and `poolId1`

 ## Grind Process
-- Execute strategy iteration with `grind`:
+- Grind strategy with `poolId`
+  1. Checks that `poolId` has sufficient balance of `quoteToken` + `baseToken`
-  1. Call `iteration` on strategy.
+  2. Call `iterate` on `Strategy`
-  2. Awards grinder reward in `grETH`.
-  3. Distributes reward among participants.
+  3. If call was successful, than grinder earn grETH, which equal to spent tx fee

 ## Buy Royalty Process
-- Purchase royalty rights with `buyRoyalty`:
+- Buy royalty of `poolId`.
-  1. Pay new royalty price.
+  1. Calculate royalty shares
-  2. Distribute shares among previous receiver, owner, reserve, and grinder.
-  3. Refund excess funds.
+  2. msg.sender pay for royalty
+  3. PoolsNFT distibute shares
+  4. msg.sender become royalty receiver of `poolId`

-# URUSCore
+# URUS

-`URUSCore` is the core logic of the URUS trading algorithm implemented as a Solidity smart contract.
-It is designed to handle automated trading, hedging, and rebalancing strategies using decentralized oracles and smart contract interactions.
+`URUS` is the core logic of the URUS trading algorithm implemented as a Solidity smart contract.
+It is designed to handle automated trading, hedging, and rebalancing strategies.

 ## Key Features
 - Position Management: Supports long and hedge positions with configurable parameters.
-- Profit Distribution: Tracks and distributes yield and trade profits for quoteToken and baseToken.
+- Profits Accountability: Tracks and distributes yield and trade profits for quoteToken and baseToken.
-- Dynamic Configuration: Allows AI agents to adjust parameters like max positions, volatility, and fees.
 - Investment & Rebalancing: Handles liquidity management, token swaps, and holding through lending/liquidity protocols.

 ---